-SeaWorld Orlando Florida is one of three SeaWorld marine sea life theme parks (or adventure parks as they are now called) in the US, the others being in San Diego, California and San Antonio, Texas.
+SeaWorld Orlando Florida is one of three SeaWorld marine sea life theme parks in the US.
+The others are in San Diego, California and San Antonio, Texas.
 The SeaWorld park at Aurora, Ohio has been sold to Six Flags.

-SeaWorld Orlando opened in 1973 just off International Drive, combining a marine wildlife park with very entertaining shows and a few thrill rides.
-It can easily provide a full days fun and if you have a multi-day pass, then it is well worth a return visit.
+SeaWorld Orlando opened in 1973 just off International Drive.
+Combining a marine wildlife park with very entertaining shows and a few thrill rides.
+It can easily provide a full days fun and if you have a multi-day pass, it’s well worth a return visit.

-The new Manta roller coaster ride opened on May 22, 2009.
+The extreme Manta roller coaster ride opened on May 22, 2009.

 The park is spread over around 200 acres and is effectively split in two by a large lagoon.
-Most of the attractions are in one area by the main entrance, with the Shamu Stadium® and Happy Harbor , Atlantis Bayside Stadium where the water ski shows are performed and Wild Arctic® on the other side of the lagoon.
+Most of the attractions are in one area by the main entrance.
+The Shamu Stadium® and Happy Harbor , Atlantis Bayside Stadium where the water ski shows are performed and Wild Arctic® on the other side of the lagoon.

-The park never seems overcrowded and as you walk around, music is piped out of the lush vegetation alongside the pathways which adds to the relaxing atmosphere.
+The park never seems overcrowded.
+As you walk around, music is piped out of the lush vegetation alongside the pathways which adds to the relaxing atmosphere.

 The Waterfront at SeaWorld is a 5 acre Mediterranean styled seaport area containing a mixture of shops and restaurants.
 Look out for the street performers, they put on a very fun show.
-In fact SeaWorld do very well at entertaining their guests, with special pre-show entertainment at most of the main shows to keep you amused while you sit and wait for the show to start.
+In fact SeaWorld do very well at entertaining their guests.
+Special pre-show entertainment at most of the main shows keeps you amused while you sit and wait for the show to start.

 Shamu Happy Harbor

-The Shamu Happy Harbor near the Shamu Stadium is a just-for-kids giant adventure playground where you can allow them to let off steam if they begin to get bored with the rest of the park.
+The Shamu Happy Harbor near the Shamu Stadium is a just-for-kids giant adventure playground.
+You can allow them to let off steam if they begin to get bored with the rest of the park.

 There are a number of marine animal themed exhibits including: